|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Add pineapple, 3/4 cup of the coconut and 3/4 cup of the pecans.
+Add the pineapple, 3/4 cup of the coconut, and 3/4 cup of the pecans.
 Stir until thoroughly combined.

-Fold in whipped topping and divide evenly between two crusts.
+Fold in the whipped topping and divide evenly between the 2 graham cracker crusts.

-Sprinkle toasted coconut and remaining pecans onto the pie.
+Sprinkle toasted coconut and remaining 1/4 cup pecans onto the pie.